 We recommend that governments excluded from voluntary licences (1) review the voluntary licence together with patent status of G/P to assess their negative impact on competition and (2) apply TRIPS flexibilities such as a compulsory licence if necessary to reduce prices of HCV treatment in their country.

-We recommend that procurers and funders provide sustainable, long-term funding for civil society to challenge patents to improve access to generic HCV treatment in countries who are excluded from the territory of the license.
+We recommend that procurers and funders provide sustainable, long-term funding for civil society to challenge patents to improve access to generic HCV treatment in countries with high HCV prevalence who are excluded from the territory of the license.

 Médecins Sans Frontières (MSF) Access Campaign wrote a letter of support to the Malaysian government commending the issuance of a government use license to enable access to an affordable version of the hepatitis C drug sofosbuvir.
 The license issued by Malaysia on 20 September 2017 eliminated patent barriers and has resulted in the scale-up of treatment in public hospitals throughout the country.

 In the letter, the Access Campaign urged the Malaysian government to continue to reject any pressure from pharmaceutical corporations or their political allies to reverse the government use license.

 YAB TUN DR. MAHATHIR BIN MOHAMAD